The importance of Client servicing in Account Management

 The importance of teamwork

-An Account professional needs to have wide knowledge about the advertising industry and human behaviour.
+An Account professional needs to have a wide knowledge of the advertising industry and human behavior.

 Below is a short description of basic skills and knowledge for this occupation: